-- The maximum loan duration is 5 years – one exception to this term exists when the funds are used for the purchase of the account owner’s “primary” residence.
-In this instance, the plan documents may allow for the loan duration to be extended.
+- The maximum loan duration is five years.
+One exception exists when the funds are used to purchase the account owner’s “primary” residence, which may allow for the loan duration to be extended.

-- Maximum loan amount of $50,000 OR ½ of the overall plan value, whichever is greater
+- Maximum loan amount of $50,000 or one-half of the overall plan value, whichever is greater.

 - Loan principal payments are required.
-In loan parlance, the loan must be “fully amortized,” meaning NO interest only loans.
-Further, the loan must be repaid in equal installments, including both principal and interest.
+In loan parlance, the loan must be “fully amortized,” which means no interest-only loans.
+Furthermore, the loan must be repaid in equal installments, including both principal and interest.

-- “Reasonable” interest rate is required.
-Lenders and debtors (you in both cases) cannot charge 0% nor unusually high interest rate loans.
+- A “reasonable” interest rate is required.
+Lenders and debtors (you in both cases) cannot charge 0% nor unusually high-interest-rate loans.

-- Minimum of quarterly loan payments.
-Loan payments need to be made at least quarterly, though they can be more frequent.
+- Loan payments need to be made at least quarterly, though they can be more frequent.